jacob-card-howe/mc-server/README.md

 1. Open `Docker Desktop` and ensure that the docker engine is running on your computer
 1. Open Powershell and type `docker compose up -d`
 1. Open Minecraft and your server should be up on port `25565`!

-Alternatively, if you have an AWS account and want the power to control your Minecraft server from the comfort of your very own Discord server, [checkout my `discord-ec2-manager` project](https://github.com/jacob-howe/discord-ec2-manager).

 ## Additional Links / Resources
 * [Minecraft Wiki](https://minecraft.fandom.com/wiki/Minecraft_Wiki)